Social Interpretable Reinforcement Learning: Conclusions

 Interpretability is a growing concern in the field of ML.
 In fact, it is a key enabler for trustworthiness, as it allows a thorough understanding of a given model.
 While some approaches to IRL have been proposed in recent years, one of the main issues with these approaches is their computational cost.
-In this paper, we proposed a method that, by applying principles from social learning, reaches state-of-the-art performance w.r.t. interpretable models on several benchmarks.
-We believe that SIRL is a step forward in using interpretable RL methods in high stakes scenarios (e.g., simulation-based policy making: pandemic control, taxation).
+In this paper, we proposed a method that significantly reduces this cost, showing comparable, or even better performance by reducing the number of interactions with the environment from $43\%$ to $76\%$, depending on the task at hand.
+In fact, the experimental results show that SIRL converges faster while finding solutions that have comparable or even better performance than the original method from \cite{custode2023evolutionary} and, in general, than other interpretable RL methodologies.

-Future work will focus on: (1) scaling this method to larger populations and longer optimization processes; (2) studying the effect of the $(e_c,e_i)$ pairs on the performance, to understand the relationship between the two parameters; (3) designing more sophisticated social learning schemes that, in a single generation, interleave collaborative and individual phases in an iterative fashion, allowing for a continuous improvement of the voting strategy (e.g., by weighting the votes); (4) devising novel voting mechanisms for SIRL; (5) porting the proposed social learning approach to deep RL for hyperparameter optimization and Neural Architecture Search (see the preliminary results reported in the Supplementary Material); (6) using more sophisticated leaves (e.g., linear and non-linear models) to allow better scaling w.r.t. the size of the action space; and (7) extending SIRL with novel mechanisms in order to improve sample efficiency w.r.t. the opaque state of the art.
+Future work will focus on: (1) scaling this method to larger populations and longer optimization processes; (2) studying the effect of the $(e_c,e_i)$ pairs on the performance, to understand the relationship between the two parameters; (3) designing more sophisticated social learning schemes that, in a single generation, interleave collaborative and individual phases in an iterative fashion, allowing for a continuous improvement of the voting strategy (e.g., by weighting the votes); (4) devising novel voting mechanisms for SIRL; (5) porting the proposed social learning approach to deep RL for hyperparameter optimization and Neural Architecture Search (see the preliminary results reported in the Supplementary Material); (6) using more sophisticated leaves (e.g., linear and non-linear models) for allowing better scaling w.r.t. the size of the action space; and (7) extending SIRL with novel mechanisms in order to improve sample efficiency w.r.t. the opaque state of the art.